Middle Georgia State University: 2011–present

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the regional accrediting agency, gave its approval to the consolidation of the two colleges in December 2012.

 The Board of Regents voted to make the consolidation official, effective immediately, on Jan.
 8, 2013.
 Black was re-appointed as interim president of the new institution, Middle Georgia State College.
 His term ended in December 2013, and Dr. Christopher Blake assumed the presidency on January 2, 2014.

 In March 2015, the Board of Regents approved the elevation of Middle Georgia State to state university status, which took place on July 1, 2015, thus becoming Middle Georgia State University.
 The university held its first homecoming activities in September 2015.
-In October, the University announced the expansion of its flight programs previously only offered at the Eastman Campus.
+In October, the university announced the expansion of its flight programs previously only offered at the Eastman Campus.
 The institution is leasing facilities from the Macon-Bibb County Industrial Authority to offer flight courses at the Macon Downtown Airport in east Bibb County.

-In December 2015, SACSCOC accredited the University to offer master's degrees, starting in January 2016, and to admit and register students for its new online graduate programs, the Master of Science in Information Technology and the Master of Science in Nursing.
+In December 2015, SACSCOC accredited the university to offer master's degrees, starting in January 2016, and to admit and register students for its new online graduate programs, the Master of Science in Information Technology and the Master of Science in nursing.
 More recently the university introduced the Master of Arts in Teaching (Secondary Education), Master of Arts in Technical and Professional Writing, and Master of Science in Management.
-The university began offering its first doctoral program, the Doctor of Science in Information Technology, in 2021.
+The university began offering its first doctorate in 2021, a Doctor of Science in Information Technology.
+A second Doctorate of Science, in Public Safety and Emergency Management, was added two years later.